 Good quality hosting starts around USD$5/mth, though you can sometimes get better pricing when the big hosts are offering special deals.

 This price level is for a standard shared plan.
 Do not be tempted by the $1/mth hosts, you get what you pay for.
 Pricing for managed services usually starts around $20/mth for the entry-level plans. $25-30 is pretty typical.

 From there you start getting into VPS and dedicated server territory and here the price really depends on how much capacity you need.
-We're on the $99/mth Professional Plan with WP Engine, but we also have a dedicated server for other projects which costs us $165/mth.

 How to Secure WordPress Web Hosting?